ese3500/final-project-yanfu-srikrishna/README.md

 What do you expect to achieve by the final demonstration or after milestone 1?

+By the final demonstration, we hope to have a robot which is able to move around on it's own and avoid obstacles which are placed in its path.
 ### 8. Methodology

 What is your approach to the problem?